 Being hungry can be all-consuming and distracting, which in turn decreases productivity in working adults and negatively impacts the ability for unemployed individuals to find work.
 Seniors are particularly vulnerable when it comes to food insecurity and face serious health risks from nutritional deficiencies.
 Without sufficient food and proper nutrition, children are at a much greater risk for developmental problems, chronic health conditions, and poor academic performance, and face reduced prospects for economic and professional achievement later in life.

 The many personal costs of hunger are magnified at the national level.
 Hunger and food insecurity increases health expenditures, largely due to preventable diet-related chronic diseases.
 In both the short and long term, having a substantial population of people struggling with hunger impedes our country’s economic prosperity for everyone.

 4. How could so many individuals and families still suffer from hunger when we live in a society of tremendous wealth?

 The best adjective to accurately describe the amount of food available in the United States is abundant.
-Yet food insecurity affects more than 1 out of every 8 men, women, and children in America.
+Yet food insecurity affects astounding numbers of people in America.
 Hunger persists in this country not because of a lack of food, but because of a lack of political will.
 Now is the time to act and ensure that all people have access to affordable, nutritious food.